thomazyazima/thomazyazima.github.io/week-1/README.md

 Please keep track of how much time you spend on the required sections of Phase 0 challenges.
 We'll ask you for this information in your weekly submission forms to gauge whether we are giving too much, the right amount, or not enough work each week.

-If you have questions about the instructions or how to do something, are confused, or need help, please post on the Google+ community.
+When you have questions about the instructions or how to do something, are confused, or need help, please post on the Google+ community.
 Staff and students will post responses.
 You should never feel alone during Phase 0.
 Please reach out to us at <phase0@devbootcamp.com> if you do.

 ## This Week's Challenges